spring-projects/spring-amqp/CONTRIBUTING.md

 ## A Day in the Life of a Contributor

-* _Always_ work on topic branches (Typically use the GitHub (or JIRA) issue ID as the branch name).
+* _Always_ work on topic branches (Typically use the GitHub issue ID as the branch name).
   - For example, to create and switch to a new branch for issue #123: `git checkout -b GH-123`
 * You might be working on several different topic branches at any given time, but when at a stopping point for one of those branches, commit (a local operation).
 * Please follow the "Commit Guidelines" described in [this chapter of Pro Git](https://git-scm.com/book/en/Distributed-Git-Contributing-to-a-Project).
-* Then to begin working on another issue (say AMQP-101): `git checkout AMQP-101`.
+* Then to begin working on another issue (say 101): `git checkout GH-101`.
 The _-b_ flag is not needed if that branch already exists in your local repository.
 * When ready to resolve an issue or to collaborate with others, you can push your branch to origin (your fork), e.g.: `git push origin GH-123`
 * If you want to collaborate with another contributor, have them fork your repository (add it as a remote) and `git fetch <your-username>` to grab your branch.